Viktor286/mcp-semantic-api/README.md

 - `GET /api/search?query={text}` - Perform semantic search

-## Using the MCP Server
+## Using Custom MCP Server

-The MCP server enables AI assistants to interact with semantic search system.
+The custom MCP server implementation enables AI assistants to interact with your semantic search system through HTTP and WebSocket connections.
 It provides tools for querying the database, adding documents, and performing semantic searches.

+### MCP Server Endpoints

+- `GET /schema` - Get the schema of available tools
+- `POST /tools/:name` - Execute a tool
+- `GET /health` - Check the health of the MCP server

-### Public MCP Tools
+### Available MCP Tools

 - `getDocuments` - Get documents with pagination
 - `getDocument` - Get a document by ID